Skip to content

 The Ukrainian Christian approached the pastor and his wife about starting a Ukrainian service.

-The church established a service, and Ukrainian Christians are now worshiping in their heart language, and non-Christians have committed their lives to Christ as a result.
+The church established a service, and Ukrainian Christians are now worshipping in their heart language.
+Non-Christians have committed their lives to Christ as a result.
 Ukrainian children are also able to learn in their first language.
-Kasey is helping in the children’s church, and more than 25 children attended a recent service.
+Kasey is helping in children’s church, and more than 25 children attended a recent service.

 Praying for a happy ending

-Though many Ukrainians will remain in Romania or hope to return to Ukraine, many are immigrating — both to other European countries and the U.S. Some have family living in the countries where they are seeking asylum.
+Though numerous Ukrainians will remain in Romania or hope to return to Ukraine, many are immigrating to other European countries and the U.S. Some have family living in the countries where they are seeking asylum.
 Kasey is helping a Ukrainian friend and her children who hope to immigrate to the U.S. Once there, Ross and Kasey plan to connect her with Christians.

 “I am praying that they will be able to start fresh in America within the next few months.
 [I’m] still praying and working for a somewhat happy ending for them,” Kasey said.